8 Awesome Things to Do in Hastings

 7. Check out the art deco city of Napier

 Just next to Hastings is the city of Napier, known as the Art Deco Capital of New Zealand!
 No doubt during your time in Hastings you will hear about an earthquake that devastated the area in 1931.
 For this reason, the city of Napier was rebuilt in the fun popping style of Art Deco with photogenic architecture seen all over the city.
 It’s a great place to visit while in Hastings.
+Book your walking tour with the Art Deco Trust or a vintage car tour with Napier Classic Cars.
 Check out more things to do in Napier right here.

 Location: 20km from Hastings.